Parapass/ScoreSaberCLI/README.md

 # ScoreSaberCLI
-A command-line interface for ScoreSaber.
+A command-line interface for ScoreSaber coded in Python.
 Major work in progress.
-It's not final.
+Not final product.